-Academic scientists who identify as change makers, researching and addressing healthcare problems with potential for long-term social impact
+Academic scientists and/or organizational leaders of nonprofits who identify as change makers, researching and addressing healthcare problems with potential for long-term social impact, seeking to transition knowledge/models into real world application.

 “The Termeer Foundation is committed to championing emerging biotechnology leaders and finding people who want to solve the biggest problems in human health.
 By supporting researchers, we plant the seeds for future success in individuals who are preparing to make significant contributions in academia and industry.”